Dots (paper-and-pencil game)

 Dots (Židi, Kropki, Точки) is an abstract strategy game, played by two or more people on a sheet of squared paper.
-The game is somewhat similar to Go, in that the goal is to "capture" enemy dots by surrounding them with a continuous line of one's own dots.
+The goal is to "capture" enemy dots by surrounding them with a continuous line of one's own dots.
 Once an area containing enemy dots is surrounded, that area ceases to be playable.

-The game has some similarities to the simpler and smaller dots and boxes game.
+The game is somewhat similar to Go and also has some similarities to the simpler and smaller dots and boxes game.

 Rules

 Field

 Dots is played on a grid of any finite size, traditionally 39×32, the size of the grid that is often encountered on a page of squared copybook in Russia.
 Players take turns to place a dot of their own color (players usually being red and blue) on an empty intersection of the grid.